 Our patent portfolio is built with the goal of establishing broad protection that generally includes, for the product candidate compound, claims directed to composition of matter, pharmaceutical compositions or formulations, methods of synthesis, and methods of treatment using such pharmaceutical compositions or formulations.
 We are seeking and maintaining patent protection in the United States and key foreign jurisdictions where we intend to market lorundrostat.
 Our patent portfolio includes a combination of patents and pending patent applications solely owned by us, patents and pending patent applications licensed from Mitsubishi Tanabe, and pending patent applications jointly owned with Mitsubishi Tanabe.
-As of February 16, 2023, our patent portfolio comprises 11 distinct patent families protecting our technology relating to lorundrostat and its synthetic intermediates, methods of synthesizing lorundrostat and related compounds, various formulations of lorundrostat products, as well as methods of treating diseases with lorundrostat and related compounds.
-As of February 16, 2023, our portfolio of exclusively licensed patents and pending patent applications consists of four granted U.S. patents; one pending U.S. patent application; one granted European patent that has been validated in Austria, Belgium, Czechia, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Liechtenstein, Netherlands, Norway, Poland, Portugal, Spain, Sweden, Turkey, and the United Kingdom; one granted European patent that has been validated in France, Germany, Italy, Spain, and the United Kingdom: two pending European patent applications; four granted Japanese patents; one pending Japanese patent application; one granted Canadian patent; one pending Canadian patent application; one granted Australian patent; three pending Brazilian applications; one granted Chinese patent; one pending Chinese patent application; one pending Israeli patent application; one granted Indian patent; one granted Indonesian patent; one granted Korean patent; one pending Korean patent application; one granted Malaysian patent; one granted Mexican patent; two granted Russian patents; one granted Singaporean patent; one granted Taiwanese patent; one pending Thai application; and one granted Vietnamese patent.
+As of February 16, 2023, our patent portfolio comprises 14 distinct patent families protecting our technology relating to lorundrostat and its synthetic intermediates, methods of synthesizing lorundrostat and related compounds, various formulations of lorundrostat products, as well as methods of treating diseases with lorundrostat and related compounds.
+As of January 16, 2025, our portfolio of exclusively licensed patents and pending patent applications consists of four granted U.S. patents; one pending U.S. patent application; one granted European patent that has been validated in Austria, Belgium, Czechia, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Liechtenstein, Netherlands, Norway, Poland, Portugal, Spain, Sweden, Turkey, and the United Kingdom; one granted European patent that has been validated in France, Germany, Italy, Spain, and the United Kingdom; two pending European patent applications; four granted Japanese patents; one pending Japanese patent application; one granted Canadian patent; one pending Canadian patent application; one granted Australian patent; one granted Brazilian patent; two pending Brazilian applications; one granted Chinese patent; one pending Chinese patent application; one pending Israeli patent application; one granted Indian patent; one granted Indonesian patent; one granted Korean patent; one pending Korean patent application; one granted Malaysian patent; one granted Mexican patent; two granted Russian patents; one granted Singaporean patent; one granted Taiwanese patent; one pending Thai application; and one granted Vietnamese patent.

-Our portfolio of wholly owned pending patent applications consists of one pending European patent application; one pending Japanese patent application, one pending U.S. patent application; two pending PCT International Applications; two pending Taiwanese patent applications; and four pending U.S. provisional patent applications.
+Our portfolio of wholly owned pending patent applications consists of one pending European patent application; one pending Japanese patent application, one pending U.S. patent application; four pending PCT International Applications; four pending Taiwanese patent applications; and four pending U.S. provisional patent applications.

-Our portfolio of jointly owned pending patent applications consists of one pending Chinese patent application; one pending European patent application; one pending Indonesian patent application; one pending Japanese patent application; one pending Malaysian patent application; one pending Chinese patent application; one pending Korean patent application; one pending Philippines patent application; one pending Singaporean patent application; one pending U.S. patent application; one pending Vietnamese patent application; and one pending PCT International Application.
+Our portfolio of jointly owned pending patent applications consists of one pending Chinese patent application; two pending European patent applications; two pending Indonesian patent applications; two pending Japanese patent applications; two pending Malaysian patent applications; one pending Chinese patent application; two pending Korean patent applications; two pending Philippines patent applications; two pending Singaporean patent applications; two pending U.S. patent applications; two pending Vietnamese patent applications; and one pending PCT International Application.

 Granted patents and pending applications in our portfolio of exclusively licensed patents and pending patent applications, if granted, have nominal expiration dates ranging from 2035 to about 2042, without accounting for any available patent term adjustments or extensions.
-Pending applications in our portfolio of wholly and jointly owned pending patent applications have nominal expiration dates ranging from 2041 to about 2042, without accounting for any available patent term adjustments or extensions.
-If filed and subsequently granted, patent applications claiming priority to pending U.S. Provisional Applications in our portfolio of wholly and jointly owned pending patent applications will have expiration dates ranging from 2042 to about 2044, without accounting for any available patent term adjustments or extensions.
+Pending applications in our portfolio of wholly and jointly owned pending patent applications have nominal expiration dates ranging from 2041 to about 2044, without accounting for any available patent term adjustments or extensions.
+If filed and subsequently granted, patent applications claiming priority to pending U.S. Provisional Applications in our portfolio of wholly and jointly owned pending patent applications will have expiration dates ranging from 2042 to about 2046, without accounting for any available patent term adjustments or extensions.